timotaij/TDRAPM/README.md

 # TDRAPM
-Basic Time Decay RAPM Im Doing for other projects I do privately
+Just Basic TDRAPM I do for other projects im working on